 Talk Together

-Our Talk Together programme provides trauma-informed creative therapies for children, young people and families.
-The programme is core to our work and allows us to deliver mental health support services across a range of needs, from early concerns to complex trauma recovery services.
+Our Talk Together programme provides free trauma-informed creative therapies for children, young people and families from low-income households.
+The programme is core to our work and allows us to deliver mental health support services across a range of need, from early concerns to complex trauma recovery.

 Why Talk Together?